Wednesday, 8 December 2021

 Tribute to a Dancer

 Nearly three years ago, when the Borovansky Ballet Company was in Dunedin, a member of the troup, Thadee Slavinsky, died suddenly.
 He was buried from St. Joseph’s Cathedral in the Anderson's Bay Cemetery.
-Yesterday, before they departed from Dunedin at the close of the ballet season at His Majesty’s Theatre, the members of the present company visited the cemetery, where flowers were laid on the grave of their late colleague and the friend of the great Vijinsky. -Otago Daily Times, 8/11/1947.
+Yesterday, before they departed from Dunedin at the close of the ballet season at His Majesty’s Theatre, the members of the present company visited the cemetery, where flowers were laid on the grave of their late colleague and the friend of the great Nijinsky. -Otago Daily Times, 8/11/1947.

 Andersons Bay Cemetery, Dunedin.